microsoft/adfsOpenSource/README.md

 ## Code Review Process

 Each change will be reviewed when the Feature branch for the change is being merged to the Dev branch.
 Pull request must have at least one reviewer sign-off before merging to Dev.
-In the case where the merge is occuring from a forked project into the primary project Dev branch, this review sign-off will have to be by an ADFS Open Source team administrator.
+In the case where the merge is occurring from a forked project into the primary project Dev branch, this review sign-off will have to be by an ADFS Open Source team administrator.

 Each change will also be batch-reviewed for release when the Dev branch is periodically merged to master.
 This review process will require sign-off from an ADFS Open Source team administrator.